 - Falling off from the perch

 You’ll realize that a budgie is having difficulty breathing when you observe the following:

 - Difficulty stretching the neck when leaning forward to breathe

 It’s normal for budgies to entertain themselves with inexplicable behaviors.

-The problem comes when these odd behaviors are all your budgie does.
-This can indicate that it’s bored, to the point of destructively creating its own entertainment.
-Running around in circles without stopping is a bad sign.
+The problem comes when these odd behaviors are ongoing, indicating boredom, so it’s destructively creating its entertainment.
+Running around in circles without stopping is a negative sign.

 Budgies are intelligent creatures, but they often receive an unhealthy lack of mental stimulation in captivity.
 So, find new ways to engage it.
 Provide toys it can play with and change them every few days.

-You or a family member could be making it feel afraid by wearing something or doing something that it doesn’t like.
-For example, if you are wearing a brightly colored shirt or have changed your hairstyle, it might be confusing the budgie.
+You or a family member could be making it feel afraid by wearing something or doing something it doesn’t like.
+For example, if you wear a brightly colored shirt or have changed your hairstyle, it might confuse the budgie.
 It might not recognize you or realize that you’re inexplicably different, causing a fear response.

 Fear leads to stress, and the budgie may try to express this overwhelming feeling by running in circles.
 It may also cry out, shriek at you, bite when you get near, or puff up its feathers.

 Remove the trigger from the budgie’s surroundings.
 However, you may be able to condition the budgie to accept this trigger through patience and by practicing proper bonding techniques.